rorevillaca/GenISP/README.md

 Facing these challenges helped us understand what is needed to guarantee the reproductibility on the paper and the importance of correctly documenting and carefully explaining the details regarding the design and implementation of Deep Learning Models.
 The lessons learned in this project will be applied when performing our own research in the future.

 This blog post is a detailed review and reproduction log of the method utilized in [GenISP: Neural ISP for Low Light Machine Cognition](https://arxiv.org/abs/2205.03688).
-Its objective is to comprise the theoretical knowledge and practical considerations that we required in order to imlement the method from scratch in [Python](https://github.com/rorevillaca/GenISP).
+Its objective is to comprise the theoretical knowledge and practical considerations that we required in order to implement the method from scratch in [Python](https://github.com/rorevillaca/GenISP).
 We also include some lessons learned along the way, and some explanations and diagrams that would have been useful during the reproduction process.
 By writing this blog, we encourage the idea that scientific research should be fully transparent and reproducible.

 In the **Methods** section we explain each step of the model in a thorough and detailed way.
 We rely on textual descriptions and diagrams, and include code snippets when we consider it necessary.
 We also emphasize what are the input and the outputs of each step.
 In the **Results** section we report the performance obtained by our model, comparing it to the results from the original paper.
 Finally, the **Conclusions/Dicussion** section contains our results interpretation along with insights, difference sources, limitations and additional work that could further improve our reproduction.